Materials-Consortia/OPTIMADE/optimade.rst

 There MAY be multiple entry listing endpoints, depending on how many types of entries an implementation provides.
 Specific standard entry types are specified in section `Entry list`_.

-The API implementation MAY provide other entry types than the ones standardized in this specification, but such entry types MUST be situated either under the :endpoint:`extensions` endpoint or be prefixed by a database-provider-specific prefix if situated at the root of the base URL.
+The API implementation MAY provide other entry types than the ones standardized in this specification.
+Such entry types MUST be prefixed by a database-provider-specific prefix (i.e., the resource objects' :property:`type` value should start with the database-provider-specific prefix, e.g., :property:`type` = :val:`_exmpl_workflows`).
+Each custom entry type SHOULD be served at a corresponding entry listing endpoint under the base URL with the same name (i.e., equal to the resource objects' :property:`type` value, e.g., :endpoint:`/_exmpl_workflows`).
+It is RECOMMENDED to align with the OPTIMADE API specification practice of using a plural for entry resource types and entry type endpoints.

+For more on custom endpoints, see `Custom Extension Endpoints`_.

 Entry Listing URL Query Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~